mhizhapaul58-design/PaulScript-/README.md

   https://github.com/mhizhapaul58-design/PaulScript-

  ## Credits and attributions for any resources used
- Images from Pintrest
+ Images:

+ -Pintrest

- Tutorials used: w3schoools
+ Tutorials used:

+ -w3schoools

- MDN (Mozilla Development Network)
+ -MDN (Mozilla Development Network)

 ## Reflection on what you learned during this project